unstoppabledomains/dev-docs/reseller/reseller-integration-guides/mint-free-domains.md

 * Resellers work with UD administration to establish the "allowed free TLDs" and "allowed free tiers" for the reseller account. **The free domain criteria will vary based on the Reseller.**
 * This list of "allowed free TLDs" and "allowed free tiers" is then assigned to the resellers account.
-* Resellers can only mint a free domain if it matches the tier and has an appropriate TLD.
+* Resellers can only mint a free domain if it matches the tier and has an appropriate domain ending.

 The table below shows how the pricing tiers are structured at UD.
 Most free domains will be a Tier 7 or Tier 8 domain with a combination of letters and numbers.